 Chiffon cakes are so versatile and can be decorated in many ways.
-Leave naked, top with edible flowers or serve with lemon glaze.
+To decorate chiffon cake top with edible flowers or serve with lemon glaze.
 Dollop with whipped cream and strawberries, like strawberry shortcake.
 Or frost with chocolate frosting or even a fluffy whipped frosting.

 How to store

 Chiffon cake is best eaten fresh but will retain its fluffy texture for up to three days at room temperature and up to three months frozen.